-In another article (“Making the best of SkillGym Analytics”), we have already explored how powerful SkillGym analytics can be when it comes to turning conversations into metrics.
+In a prior article (“Making the best of SkillGym Analytics”), we already explored how powerful SkillGym analytics can be when it comes to turning conversations into metrics.

-However, one of the main challenges when practicing is that of finding the exact connection between what was said during the conversation and the result in terms of the score on competencies.
+However, one of the main challenges when practicing is finding the exact connection between what was said during the conversation and the result in terms of scoring competencies.

-This is where the Augmented Replay comes to help.
-Let’s see how you can make the best of this amazing tool to improve faster on your confidence, self-awareness and overall performance by analyzing your past conversations.
+This is where the Augmented Replay becomes helpful.
+Let’s see how this amazing tool can help you quickly improve your confidence, self-awareness and overall performance by analyzing your past conversations.

 Enter Augmented Replay

-SkillGym Augmented Replay allows reviewing the entire conversation after it has been played.
-The idea is to attend and listen to the action from a third-party position in order to review the performance and reflect on details.
+SkillGym’s Augmented Replay allows the entire conversation to be reviewed after it has been played.
+The idea is to attend and listen to the action from a third-party position in order to review the performance and reflect on the details.

-Typically, the two main things that one user may want to review are:
+The two main aspects that users often want to review are:

-- On one side, their own behaviors as applied along the way.
-Imagine a way to review each sentence, identify the underlying predominant behaviors and rate their application in terms of quality (with some evidence of what other ways were available to deal with that specific step of the conversation).
+- Their own behaviors throughout the conversation.
+Imagine a way to review each sentence, identify the underlying predominant behaviors and rate their application in terms of quality (along with some input on what other ways were available to deal with that specific step of the conversation).

-- On the other side, the character’s body language.
+- The character’s body language.
 This is one of the main challenges for most everyone: recognizing other people’s body language.
 The most advanced Digital Role Play platform allows for this feature.

-Since this article focuses on the first of the two, let’s start by saying that the most intuitive, still most powerful, feature of the Augmented Replay is the possibility to start/stop the action and move along the conversation to find the specific steps you want to review.
+Since this article focuses on the former item, let’s start by saying that the most intuitive, still most powerful feature of Augmented Replay is the possibility to start/stop the action and move along the conversation to find the specific steps that you would like to review.